anup5/webapp/README.md

 Role Name
 =========

-Deploy webapp using Flask and MySQL
+deploy webapp using Flask and MySQL

 Requirements
 ------------